 MCOM’s clinics provide the opportunity to rotate through a variety of unique clinical settings where interns experience the approach of many different practitioners.
 Interns at MCOM treat a wide range of conditions and gain thorough hands-on experience in acupuncture and the other physical modalities of Oriental healing, such as, Tui Na massage, moxibustion, and cupping.

 Interns also gain clinical experience making healthy eating recommendations and suggesting specific healing foods based upon their TCM energetic characteristics.
 The nutrition component in the program is fully integrated into the Oriental Medicine courses.
 Clinical Internship is designed to build knowledge and skills, and also to fine-tune patient/healer sensitivities.
-MCOM delivered over 14,000 individual treatments in 2014.
 Internship begins in the very first fall quarter you are enrolled and continues throughout the entirety of the program.
-After completing the program, graduates are confident in their ability as Oriental Medical Practitioners to address the full spectrum of conditions seen in practice.
+After completing the program, graduates are confident in their ability as Oriental Medical Practitioners to address the full spectrum of conditions seen in practice

-The total hours in the Oriental Medicine Program are 199.8 quarter credit hours, or 2,826 clock hours.
-Additional internship hours and courses may be needed for licensure in some states.
-However, graduates are qualified for licensure in the Midwest.
+The total hours in the Oriental Medicine Program are 2,898 (228.3 quarter credits).
+Additional internship hours and courses needed for licensure in some states may be gained by enrolling in extra clinic sessions.
+Graduates are qualified for licensure in the Midwest.

-Minimum completion time for the Oriental Medicine program is 36 months).
+The minimum completion time for the Oriental Medicine program is 36 months.
 To complete the program in the minimum time frame, students attend classes on Saturdays and a minimum of two evenings per week.
-Students have up to six and a half years to complete the program on a part-time basis.
-For more information on a typical schedule, click here.
+Students have up to 54 months to complete the program on a part-time basis.

 What You Earn